CMS-ECAL-Trigger-Group/ETTAnalyzer/README.md

-# ETT Analyzer
+# ETT Analyzer - CMSSW_12_1_0_pre3

-The purpose of this repository is to create cmssw configuration files to perform ECAL Trigger Team tasks such as emulator development and general data / MC anaysis.
+The purpose of this ETTAnalyzer branch is twofold:

+- Solve CMSSW issue [#33425](https://github.com/cms-sw/cmssw/issues/33425), using the ETTAnalyzer CMSSW configuration as an example configuration file
+- Determine CMSSW_11_3_0 version of ETTAnalyzer and configuration file compatibility / required changed for CMSSW_12_1_0

 ## Setup